 John Gottman and his wife, Julie, have done the definitive research on Relationships.
 My wife Brenda and I have attended their two-day course in Seattle twice.
-(I flunked it the first time!)
-Invaluable, and we recently celebrated 40 years of marriage.
+(I flunked it the first time.)
+It was invaluable!
+We recently celebrated 44 years of marriage.

 Their most recent book, Eight Dates - Essential Conversations for a Lifetime of Love, is also very valuable.
 Brenda and I have gone through this book twice.
-As they emphasize, "happily ever after" is not by chance.
+As they emphasize, 'happily ever after' is not by chance.
 It's by choice.